umairahfodkar/log-sheet-calculator/README.md

-# log-sheet-calculator
+## Overview
-This repository contains an Excel-based Monthly Bill Machinery Log Sheet Calculator that automates the calculation of overtime charges based on fixed rates and total hours worked.
+This Excel project automates the calculation of overtime charges for machinery usage, allowing users to manage billing efficiently.
+## Features
+- **Overtime Calculation**: Automatically calculates total overtime hours and charges based on the provided rates.
+- **User-Friendly Interface**: Easy-to-use Excel sheet with clear sections for data entry.
+- **Monthly Summary**: Summarizes charges for each month.